-Our revenues prior to 2008 consisted exclusively of grant funding from government agencies under the National Science Foundation's, or NSF, and National Institutes of Health's, or NIH, Small Business Innovation Research, or SBIR, grants.
-Since the initial launch of our ProBiora3 products in late 2008, our net revenues for the year ended December 31, 2008 and thereafter, also included sales of our ProBiora3 products.
-Sales of our ProBiora3 products were \$939,926 and \$949,593 for the years ended December 31, 2014 and 2013, respectively.
+Our revenues are derived from sales of our ProBiora3 products which were \$1,175,841 and \$939,926 for the years ended December 31, 2015 and 2014, respectively.
 Future increases in net revenue for our ProBiora3 products will depend on a number of factors, including our ability to successfully engage in marketing efforts related to our ProBiora3 products, which we have substantially scaled back.
-Our marketing efforts for our ProBiora3 products that can be cost-effective as we seek to manage the use of our cash resources relative to the research and development we are conducting for our other product candidates.
+Our marketing efforts for our ProBiora3 products have had limited success to date as revenues have not significantly increased from period to period.
+We continue to consider options for marketing our ProBiora3 Products that can be cost-effective as we seek to manage the use of our cash resources relative to the research and development we are conducting for our other product candidates.

-We expect that our future revenues will fluctuate from quarter to quarter as a result of the volume of sales of our products and the amount of license fees, research and development reimbursements, milestone and other payments from any license or strategic partnerships we may enter into in the future.
+We expect that our future revenues will fluctuate from quarter to quarter as a result of the volume of sales of our products and the amount of license fees, research and development reimbursements, milestone and other payments from any license or strategic partnerships we have entered into or we may enter into in the future.